laserpants/playground/blog/number_representation_part_1.md

 #### Proof of existence

-The argument is by induction on $$n$$ and the statement we would like to prove is
+The argument is by induction on $$n$$ and the statement we would like to prove is the following:

 $$
 P(n) \equiv \forall b \in \mathbb{Z} \; (b > 1), \exists q \in \mathbb{Z} \; (q \ge 0),